-You can browse your tables and view records by right clicking on a table name and choose the “Browse Table” option.
+You can browse your tables and view records by right-clicking on a table name and choosing the “Browse Table” option.

 Running SQL Queries in SQLite DB Browser

 Of course, the power of a database resides in its ability to find and extract records.
-With an SQL compatible database, we use the SQL language to do this.
+We use the SQL language with an SQL-compatible database to do this.

 DB Browser supports writing SQL queries directly under the “Execute SQL” tab.
 So let’s run a query to see how it works.

 Type the query and click the blue arrow to execute your SQL command.
 The results are displayed in the lower pane.